Threat Modeling

 (Ref: OWASP SAMM)

-At CMS, we use threat modeling to help identify potential weaknesses that could be exploited by malicious actors.
-The CMS Threat Modeling Team works with Application Development Organizations (ADOs) and system teams to analyze their system's components, understand how they interact, and envision how an attacker might exploit vulnerabilities.
-This important work allows system/business owners, ISSOs, and developers to implement appropriate security measures – such as encryption, access controls, or regular software updates – to reduce the chances of a successful attack and protect sensitive information.
+At CMS, we use threat modeling to help identify potential weaknesses that malicious actors could exploit.
+Application Development Organizations (ADOs) and system teams are encouraged to analyze their system's components, understand how they interact, and envision how an attacker might exploit vulnerabilities.
+This vital work enables system and business owners, ISSOs, and developers to implement effective security measures – such as encryption, access controls, or regular software updates – to reduce the likelihood of a successful attack and protect sensitive information.

 Want to dive into Threat Modeling?